bob6664569/blockfolio-api-client/README.md

 **(2018-05-02) BLOCKFOLIO TEAM PUSHED AN UPDATE TO HIDE THE REAL `DEVICE_TOKEN`.
 ONLY A DISPOSABLE ONE IS NOW FOUND UNDER THE `Settings` MENU, IN ORDER TO PREVENT DEVELOPERS TO USE THIS CLIENT.
-BECAUSE THEY OPENLY DONT SUPPORT THIS DEVELOPMENT, I'M NOT ALLOWED TO DISCLOSE ANY OF THE CURRENT WAYS TO GET THE PROPER `DEVICE_TOKEN`.**
+BECAUSE THEY OPENLY DONT SUPPORT THIS DEVELOPMENT, I'M THEREFORE NOT ALLOWED TO DISCLOSE ANY OF THE CURRENT WAYS TO GET THE PROPER `DEVICE_TOKEN`.**

 **=> DON'T UPDATE BLOCKFOLIO, OR DO YOUR OWN RESEARCH TO FIND THE `DEVICE_TOKEN` AND USE THE API**